StructuReiser: A Structure-preserving Video Stylization Method: Results and Comparison

 \subsection{Comparison with keyframe-based methods}

-For comparison with keyframe-based approaches (see Figures~\ref{fig:sota_comparison_dad_2}, \ref{fig:sota_comparison_lili_2}, and~\ref{fig:sota_comparison_zuzka_2}) we used sequences generated by diffusion-based methods and then~$4$ keyframes of the stylized sequence were selected to train the methods of Jamriška et al.~\shortcite{jamriska_stylizing_2019} and Texler et al.~\shortcite{texler_interactive_2020}, and~$1$~keyframe was selected to train the method of Futschik et al.~\shortcite{futschik_stalp_2021} and our method.
-In all results presented, our approach consistently maintains the structural details of the target frame~\targetframefigure{} while faithfully replicating important style features of the stylized keyframe.
-See also our supplementary video to compare the structural consistency across the entire sequence.
+To compare our method with other keyframe-based approaches (see Figures~\ref{fig:sota_comparison_dad_2}, \ref{fig:sota_comparison_lili_2}, and~\ref{fig:sota_comparison_zuzka_2}), we used sequences generated by diffusion-based methods.
+From each stylized sequence, we selected keyframe to train different methods: four keyframes were chosen to train the methods of Jamriška et al.~\shortcite{jamriska_stylizing_2019} and Texler et al.~\shortcite{texler_interactive_2020}, while one keyframe was used to train the method of Futschik et al.~\shortcite{futschik_stalp_2021} and our own method.
+In all the results presented, our approach consistently maintains the structural details of the target frame~\targetframefigure{} while faithfully replicating important style features of the stylized keyframe.
+Please refer to our supplementary video to compare the structural consistency across the entire sequence.